IBMDeveloperUK/pixiedust-spark-wml/README.md

 ### Parts

-Explore the 3 parts of the workshop in any order.

 * [Part 1: Static data analysis using Python, Apache Spark and PixieDust](part_1.md)
 * [Part 2: Build a product recommendation engine](part_2.md)
 * [Part 3: Build a revenue dashboard using PixieApps](part_3.md)